 Smallmouth Bass

 These fish are common throughout the Finger Lakes region and typically run from about 12” to 17”, with occasional bigger fish mixed in.
-Pound for pound they are one of the best fighting fish in freshwater.
+Pound for pound, they are one of the best fighting fish in freshwater.
 New York State now allows year around “Catch and Release” fishing for smallmouth bass on ALL the Finger Lakes!
 This is a golden opportunity to catch smallmouths averaging 15″ to 18″ in shallow water!
-Bigger fish are available too, especially on Owasco and Keuka Lakes.
+Bigger fish are available too, especially on Owasco, Otisco and Keuka Lakes.

-I’ve been reading over my old fishing logs and was surprised at how well we used to do for smallmouth bass on Cayuga Lake – especially the southern half of the lake, but throughout the entire lake.
+I’ve been reading over my old fishing logs and was surprised at how well we used to do for smallmouth bass on Cayuga Lake – not only on the southern half of the lake, but throughout the entire lake.
 Fishing for them was very good in the early-2000s!
+One good bass angler told me that the smallmouth fishing on Cayuga Lake has basically “moved to the north,” meaning that in the pre-invasive, pre-mid 2000s die-off era, the best smallmouth fishing was often seen as being roughly from Dean’s Cove/Long Point, south to the south end of the lake, whereas now, the better smallmouth fishing is north of these areas.

-I did a lot of fishing for smallmouths in Lake Ontario during the 1990s and up until a couple years ago.
+I did a lot of fishing for smallmouths in Lake Ontario during the 1990s and up until around 10 years ago.
 The fishing was phenomenal for 12″ to 15″ bass.
-Action slowed down a lot in the late 2000s with the appearence of gobies.
+Action slowed down a lot in the late 2000s with the appearance of gobies.
 Slowly but surely things are reaching a balance and fishing has improved considerably since then.
 I’ve had some good to excellent smallmouth fishing over the past couple seasons around Oswego – in the river, harbor and the lake.
+2025 was fair for us on Lake Ontario out of Fairhaven/Oswego.
+Not good but not awful.

 Fat Cayuga Smallmouth!